trevisanj/PFANT/README.md

 ### History

 Since its start in 1967, the code has been through several enhancements.
-The timeline is summarizes as follows.
+The timeline of the software is summarized as follows.

 ```
  |